-How long does a whiplash case take?
+How long does a whiplash injury claim take?

-Although in November 2015 Chancellor George Osborne stated his intention to introduce measures to end the right to cash compensation for minor whiplash injuries - instead offering Claimants physiotherapy and treatment for their injuries - the measures do not affect anyone who has sustained serious injuries through an accident.
+Although in November 2015 Chancellor George Osborne stated his intention to introduce measures to end the right to cash compensation for minor whiplash injuries - instead offering claimants physiotherapy and treatment for their injuries - the measures do not affect anyone who has sustained serious injuries through an accident.

 Furthermore, road traffic accidents (RTA) are not the only cause of whiplash; a person slipping and falling, either in a public place or in the workplace, may also sustain a whiplash injury.